 Once You Detox, You Don’t have to Do Anything Else

-Receiving treatment through an outpatient detox program is the first (and one of the most difficult) steps in recovery.
+Receiving treatment through an outpatient rehab program is the first (and one of the most difficult) steps in recovery.
 However, the path to wellness does not end once detox is complete.
 Healthy lifestyle choices need to be made after treatment in order to prevent relapse and encourage long-term sobriety.

 Only the Wealthy Can Afford Treatment and Rehab